satorhho/SmartSquat/README.md

 https://pub.dev/packages/body_detection
 https://github.com/0x48lab/flutter_body_detection/tree/main/example/lib

-## To Create apk manually using your own PC
+## To create apk manually using your own PC
 Before making it an apk input "flutter pub get" in the cmd.
 Then input "flutter build apk" for making it an apk

 ## Link of the APK